 partitions found within), then disconnect the device when done.

-Access to bind qemu-nbd to an /dev/nbd device generally requires root
+qemu-nbd to a /dev/nbd device generally requires root

 privileges, and may also require the execution of